idfy-io/docs/eid-providers/buypass.md

 * Legally binding e-signatures and encryption with Buypass ID ensures paperless processes
 * Digitization, simplification and streamlining of administrative procedures and processes
 * Buypass ID can also be used for payment
+* Over 2.2 million Norwegians currently has a Buypass ID

 Website: [https://www.buypass.com](https://www.buypass.com)